Built by Edward Salomans in 1865, Trinity was previously named the Prince’s Chambers and was used as a showroom for Lambs Furniture.

 Helical plc is a developer that believes in the value of quality.
 They secure success by crafting exceptional buildings that answer the needs of their tenants.
 For 30 years, Helical has been doing this across the UK.
 They have built a reputation for high-quality, innovative architecture that solves problems and creates inspiring spaces.

 There’s no Helical ‘formula.’
 Instead, they take a bespoke approach to each project, looking at the best ways to deliver quality buildings that respond positively to their surroundings.
-TRINITY is one of four Helical buildings in the city centre, totalling nearly 400,000 sq ft of prime commercial real estate.

 “Helical are committed to providing exceptional workspace for our occupiers,” said Will Parry, asset management executive at Helical Plc.
 “We have a clear vision when it comes to location, architecture, interior design and the way the building is curated – we want people to enjoy working in a Helical building.”